justing0927/FracWorldGen/README.md

       before falling into a balance, or dying out.

 ## Todo
+  Menu UI instead of command line parameters.
   'Events' can occur on any of these three levels.
-From Volcanoes to small fires.~ There exist weather on both the world-wide and biome scales.
+From Volcanoes to small fires.~ There exist weather interactions on the biome scale.
   Implementing realistic drainage of water to properly form realistic bodies of water.
   More realistic food-webs, interactions between entities.
   Implementing the Kingdom entity system to simulate human communities.